SnickerdoodleLabs/protocol/documentation/sdql/EVALUATION OF INSTANCES.md

 }
 ```

-### Insight Instances - Conditions
+### Insight Instances - Target

-Conditions field specifies which data wallets are expected to hand the insight.
-In a sense, this is the "targeting" section of an instance.
+Target field is a (logic expression)[/documentation/sdql/LOGICEXPRESSIONS.md] that specifies which data wallets are expected to hand the insight.

-This field is a logic expression that resolves to true or false depending on user permissions and specified conditions applied on given query instances.

-Conditions logic is only allowed to reference zero or more query instances.
-It can't reference any other instance declarations.
+Target logic is only allowed to reference zero or more query instances.
+After these query instance reference/s get evaluated, $qN expressions and in-line conditions applied on them will resolve to just true or false.

-### Insight Instances - Conditions - Rules of Evaluation

-Insights in logic expressions can resolve to true or false based on following rules:
-1. If conditions logic strictly depends on a query instance for which the user didn't give permission, $iN evaluates to false
-2. Else if conditions logic evaluates to false for any reason, $iN evaluates to false
-    - For example, user could have given permission for age, but provided "yes" as an answer.
-If $iN's conditions expression strictly depends on this age query, $iN will evaluate to false.
-3. Else, $iN evaluates to true.
+If the result of this expression is true, then data wallet will calculate the **return expression** of the insight instance.

 ### Insight Instances - Returns